fmipsl-jb/isa/README.md

 ## Key Features

 - **Automatic routing** – A background classifier selects Route 1 (gpt-4.1-nano with streaming) for deterministic application responses or Route 2 (gpt-5-nano without streaming) for creative needs.
-- **Versioned prompt defaults** – Automatically hydrate the main textarea with content retrieved from a managed prompt asset.
+- **Managed prompt defaults** – Automatically hydrate the main textarea with content retrieved from the latest version of a managed prompt asset.
 - **Prompt-level caching and storage** – All requests send `store=True` and reuse prompt cache keys so calls show up in the console history while benefiting from caching.
-- **Integrated file search tool** – Automatically attach the OpenAI `file_search` tool (with a predefined vector store) for grounded answers when reasoning effort is above `minimal`.
+- **Integrated agent tools** – Automatically attach the OpenAI `file_search` tool for grounded answers on every route and enable a scoped `web_search` tool for creative responses.
 - **Streaming output where supported** – Route 1 streams token deltas live in the UI, while Route 2 completes synchronously for GPT-5 models.
 - **Raw response explorer** – Inspect metadata such as latency, usage, and tool call transcripts inside an expandable panel.
 - **Graceful validation** – Inline warnings prevent empty prompts or missing API keys from triggering API requests.